IntentArchitect/Docs/articles/application-development/code-weaving-and-generation/about-template-output-targeting/about-template-output-targeting.md

 `Output Targeting` refers to how Intent Architect determines where a Template's output should be placed on the file system during the software execution through configuration within designers and the template itself.

-Some designers (such as the "Folders" and "Visual Studio" designers) support "Output Configuration" which lets Intent Architect know during module installation that "Template Outputs" should be placed in it.
-During Software Factory Execution, those "Template Outputs" will mark clear locations where the output should be placed.
+Some designers (such as the `Folders` and `Visual Studio` designers) support "Output Configuration" which lets Intent Architect know during module installation that `Template Output`s should be placed in it.
+The Software Factory Execution uses these `Template Outputs` to determine the output paths for template instances.

 ![Output Config Template Output](images/output-config-template-output-side-by-side.png) _Example features both a Folder (left) and Visual Studio (right) designer layout with Template Output items highlighted_